-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 It’s remarkably simple.
 Ensure that it becomes their priority.
 They are professionals.
 They are brands in their own right.
 And as this incredible Afghanistan team proves great players can move mountains – and inspire populations.

 Let’s not kid ourselves that players will choose a classical art form over something requiring less effort that attracts greater rewards.
-When the greatest players can attract the greatest income by playing the greatest form of the game then we will see nothing less than a renaissance in test cicket.
+When the greatest players can attract the greatest income by playing the greatest form of the game then we will see nothing less than a renaissance in Test cricket.

 It’s something I believe – passionately.
 But a retired cricketer has to broaden his or her horizons.
 We cannot live in the bubble forever.
 And in retirement, I have found a new challenge and one that requires an almighty effort from as many of us as possible.

-When I started talking about savng the rhinos there were many in the game who wondered if I was focused on helping the Mid West Rhinos cricket franchise in Zimbabwe!
+When I started talking about saving the rhinos there were many in the game who wondered if I was focused on helping the Mid West Rhinos cricket franchise in Zimbabwe!

 I am, of course, dedicated to an incredible beast that should be able to call Africa and India home.